hassaanseeker/aiq_task/image_frame_extractor/README.md

 # Image Frame Extractor

-This application extracts image frames based on depth values.
+This application extracts resized image from 200 to 150 width saved inside sqlit database.
+Extracts the frames of the resized image based on depth values.
 Follow the steps below to set up and run the application.

 ## Setup